 Diagnosis and Staging

-Diagnosis is established by surgical pathology.
+The diagnosis of breast cancer is established by surgical pathology.
 Grading and staging are based on histologic features, lymph node involvement, and metastasis.
-Interpretive guidelines have changed over the years; clinicians are advised to consult the most recent societal statements for recommendations.
+Interpretive guidelines have changed over the years; clinicians are advised to consult the most recent societal recommendations.

 Biomarker Testing for Prognosis and Therapy Decisions